A Beginner’s Guide to Rainbow Shark Care

 Lifespan

-Moreover, rainbow sharks are active swimmers.
+Moreover, these fish are active swimmers.
 They swim at the bottom of the aquarium.

 For this reason, they are also known as aquarium cleaners as they eat the algae growing at the bottom of the tank.

-Before you bring your new rainbow sharks home, you should make sure your tank is long and spacious for the fish to swim around in comfortably.
+Before you bring your new fish home, you should make sure your tank is long and spacious for the fish to swim around in comfortably.

 Their aggressive behavior can include anywhere from biting and head butting, to chasing the other fish.

-To give them minimal reasons to get aggressive, you should place rainbow sharks in a tank with plenty of space and hiding spaces.
+To give them minimal reasons to get aggressive, you should provide a tank with plenty of space and hiding spaces.

 To be on the safe side, make sure your lid is well fitted to prevent the fish from jumping out of your aquarium.